armytag/langs/astrolang/grammar/introduction.md

 # Introduction

+Astrolang has VOS word order with ergative-absolutive alignment and mostly fusional morphology.

 ## Goal

 I want to create a language inspired by ancient Egyptian and classical Mayan, with a major focus on spatio-temporal relationships and valency operations.